Exeposé: History

 In 2014/15, Exeposé continued with its focus on investigative journalism, under the editorship of Harrison Jones and Gemma Joyce.
 In September 2014, the paper reported on undercover footage of a University Sports team participating in an initiation-style ceremony that took place on University premises.
 They reported that the footage showed first year students being intimidated, forced to down shots and kiss a dead eel at an event that appeared to break the Athletic Union's code of conduct on numerous counts.
 The story was picked up by the Daily Mail and chosen by the Huffington Post as one of their 'Student Journalist Stories Of The Year 2014.'
-The paper was also threatened with legal action by the University after it published a story relating to the expenses of University staff.
+The paper was also threatened with legal action by the university after it published a story relating to the expenses of university staff.
 Exeposé was nominated for 'Student Publication of the Year' at the 2015 Guardian Student Media awards, with Editor Harrison Jones also shortlisted for two individual awards.

-Under the 2015/16 Print Editors Sarah Gough and James Beeson, the paper has reported on issues such as student voting intentions at the General Election, staff redundancy, overcrowding on campus and diversity at the University.
+Under the 2015-16 Print Editors Sarah Gough and James Beeson, the paper reported on issues such as student voting intentions at the General Election, staff redundancy, overcrowding on campus and diversity at the university.
 Alongside this, Online Editors Harry Shepherd and Kayley Gilbert relaunched the website.
-At the end of the 2015/16 editorial year, the newspaper won 'Best Use of Digital Media' at the 2015 Student Publication Association awards and was also shortlisted for 'Best Student Publication.'
+At the end of the 2015-16 editorial year, the newspaper won 'Best Use of Digital Media' at the 2015 Student Publication Association awards and was also shortlisted for 'Best Student Publication'.

-In preparation for the newspaper's 30th anniversary in 2017, Exeposé saw a full redesign under the 2016/17 Print Editors - Jeremy Brown, Ben Londesbrough, Hannah Butler and Susannah Keogh - featuring a stylish, minimalist layout, a restyled culture section called 'Exhibit', and an update to the logo, which was launched in collaboration with the Online Editors - Theodore Stone and Jessica Stanier.
-In November 2016, Exeposé also took part in the largest collaborative X-Media event to date: live coverage of the US Election, which involved a team of over 100 people.
+In preparation for the newspaper's 30th anniversary in 2017, Exeposé saw a full redesign under the 2016-17 Print Editors, Jeremy Brown, Ben Londesbrough, Hannah Butler and Susannah Keogh, featuring a stylish, minimalist layout, a restyled culture section called 'Exhibit', and an update to the logo, which was launched in collaboration with the Online Editors - Theodore Stone and Jessica Stanier.
+In November 2016, Exeposé also took part in the largest collaborative X-Media event to date, with live coverage of the US Election involving a team of over 100 people.

-As of October 2020, Exeposé were named Best Publication of the Year by the Student Publication Association at the Student Publication Association National Conference.
-The organisation's Chair noted: "Their hard work over the last academic year was noted by the judges to have had [a] significant impact on both its university and local community."
+In 2019, Exeposé were named 'Best Publication of the Year' by the Student Publication Association at their National Conference.
+The organisation's Chair Owain Evans noted: "Their hard work over the last academic year was noted by the judges to have had [a] significant impact on both its university and local community."